unicornready/feelitbeforeyoubuyit/README.md

-# Magento 2 Module Unicornready Feel It Before You Buy It
+# Magento 2 Module Feel It Before You Buy It

     ``unicornready/module-feelitbeforeyoubuyit``